himkt/cpc1.0/README.md

 # Cookpad Parsed Corpus v1.0

 Cookpad Parsed Corpus (CPC) is a dataset of linguistically annotated recipes written in Japanese.
-We annotated titles and cooking steps of recipes with morphemes, named entities, and dependency relations.
+We annotated the titles and cooking steps of recipes with morphemes, named entities, and dependency relations.
-Each recipe in CPC was randomly extracted from [Cookpad Recipe Dataset](https://www.aclweb.org/anthology/L16-1389/).
+Each recipe in the CPC was randomly extracted from the [Cookpad Recipe Dataset](https://www.aclweb.org/anthology/L16-1389/).

 This repository consists of a set of scripts that were used in the following paper: